ManuelSimon/portfolio/README.md

 ### Credits

-Without the technologies named in this section, this project could not exist as it is.
+Without the technologies mentioned in this section, this project could not exist as it is.
 Many of them are free.

 ![credits](images/readme/credits.PNG)